 Just a few hours in a class may remind you how "RFP," "SEO," or other work jargon and acronyms used to easily roll off your tongue.

-As well as re-engaging, these types of group situations are a great opportunity for networking.
+As well as helping you re-engage, these types of group situations are great opportunities for networking.

 Ease Back Into Your Job Search

 Instead of focusing on landing a full-time role, seek out contract or part-time work.
-For many employers, these types of positions serve as test drive—it's a low-cost way to see if a role needs to be full-time, and to find out if a potential employee is a good fit.
+For many employers, these types of positions serve as test drives—they are a low-cost way to see if a role needs to be full-time and to find out if a potential employee is a good fit.
 Since the risk to the company is low (temp employees generally aren't included in headcount and don't receive benefits) these positions are often much easier to land.

-Another great way to ease into the job search is to set up meetings with recruiters and staffing agencies.
-Not only will these organizations potentially connect you with a job, but also interviewing with them is also a good way to get a refresher of your interview skills, and practice answering common interview questions.
+Another strategy to ease into your job search is to set up meetings with recruiters and staffing agencies.
+Not only will these organizations potentially connect you with a job, but interviewing with them is also a good way to refresh your interview skills and practice answering common interview questions.

 Try Informational Interviews

 Done right, informational interviews can lead to employment opportunities.
-One manager we know is fond of interviewing as many people as he could reasonably fit into his schedule even when he was fairly certain he'd found the right person for the job.
-No, he isn't sadistic: he uses those connections for freelance and project-based opportunities.
+One manager we know is fond of interviewing as many people as he can reasonably fit into his schedule, even when he is fairly certain he's found the right person for the job.
+No, he isn't sadistic; he uses those connections for freelance and project-based opportunities.

 Network, Network, Network

 It's a cliché that's true: sometimes it's more about who you know than about what you know.
-Networking can sound fake and forced, but done right, networking is just a matter of making connections and doing favors.
+Networking can sound fake and forced, but done right, it's just a matter of making connections and doing favors.